National Union of Students (Australia): History

+Formation

 NUS in its current form came into being in 1987 after the collapse of its predecessor, the Australian Union of Students (AUS), in 1984.
 The AUS was first known from 1937 to 1971 as the National Union of Australian University Students (NUAUS), before allowing membership of colleges of higher education in 1971, which necessitated a name change.

-NUS was formed at the same time that the Hawke government introduced the Higher Education Contribution Scheme (a system of deferred tuition payments), abolishing the free education system previously introduced by the Whitlam government.

-NUS has had mixed success in its role as a lobby group and representative body.
-In particular, its limited finances have often meant that it has had difficulty making its presence felt on higher education issues.
-It was successful in the early 1990s in preventing the implementation of a deferred loan scheme in place of government student financial assistance, and in reducing the qualification age for student financial assistance.

-NUS was unable to prevent the introduction of differential rates of HECS in 1996, but did lobby successfully to stop the introduction of a voucher system by then Federal Education Minister Dr. David Kemp despite later claiming victory in a similar campaign.

-The union suffered another major setback in 2003 when despite intense lobbying of independent senators, the reform package of Dr. Brendan Nelson passed the Senate.
-This package permitted the introduction of Domestic Undergraduate Up-Front Fees (DUFF) by universities in addition to HECS places, and allowed universities to increase their HECS rates by 25%.
-Components of the legislation introducing VSU, and the mandatory offering of the Australian Workplace Agreement as a component of universities' enterprise bargaining practices were dropped.
+Membership fees

 In 2003, NUS membership fees became indexed to consumer price index (CPI) removing some of the strain on the union's finances.
-NUS charged $5 per student represented by each member organisation.
+In 2004, the NUS charged $5 per equivalent full time study loads (EFTSL) of students represented by each member organisation.
 This raised small fears that many small and regional campus organisations might disaffiliate due to increases in affiliation fees.

-In 2006, NUS took a massive budget hit with the introduction of VSU.
+In 2023, affiliation fees were set at $2.00 per EFTSL and in 2024 the National Executive of the NUS set affiliation fees at $2.11 per EFTSL.

+Voluntary student unionism

+The introduction of voluntary student unionism (VSU) by the Howard government led to student union membership plummeting by up to 95%.
+Following associated reductions in funding for services provided by many student unions, the NUS called for alternative options to be explored to restore funding and ensure students would remain able to access student union services.
+In a written submission responding to a discussion paper on the impact of VSU, the NUS raised concerns that reliance on direct funding from the federal government or universities would impact the ability of student representatives to effectively advocate for students.

+In 2024, the NUS's official policy, set by National Conference in December 2023, was to campaign for a 50% minimum share of Student Services and Amenities Fees (SSAF) for student unions.
+In May of 2024, it was announced that government would be mandating that student unions receive 40% of SSAF, coming close to meeting the NUS's demands.

+Accreditation of universities

 In 2016, Australian National University Students' Association voted against accrediting with NUS, citing problems with the conduct of factional delegates at the National Conference.
 The Adelaide University Union (AUU) voted to cease their SRC from authorising payments of Accreditation to NUS in their March Meeting.
 The AUU's SRC later condemned the move and restated its affiliation, and intention to pay accreditation fees autonomously.
 The Wollongong Undergraduate Students' Association also held a referendum during 2016 to end their affiliation with the NUS; the affiliation was later restored.

 In 2017, the Australian National University Students' Association voted to accredit with NUS once again.
 Also in 2017, the Tasmanian University Union voted to end its affiliation with the NUS.
+The Tasmanian University Student Association re-accredited in 2023.
+The University of Queensland Union also re-accredited to the NUS in 2023.